Best practices for writing DockerfilesEstimated reading time: 31 minutes

-COPYcommands, cache checking will not look at the files in the container to determine a cache match.
+COPYcommands, cache checking does not look at the files in the container to determine a cache match.
 For example, when processing a

-RUN apt-get -y updatecommand the files updated in the container will not be examined to determine if a cache hit exists.
-In that case just the command string itself will be used to find a match.
+RUN apt-get -y updatecommand the files updated in the container are not examined to determine if a cache hit exists.
+In that case just the command string itself is used to find a match.

 Once the cache is invalidated, all subsequent

-Whenever possible, use current Official Repositories as the basis for your image.
-We recommend the Debian image since it’s very tightly controlled and kept minimal (currently under 150 mb), while still being a full distribution.
+Whenever possible, use current official images as the basis for your images.
+We recommend the Alpine image as it is tightly controlled and small in size (currently under 5 MB), while still being a full Linux distribution.

 You can add labels to your image to help organize images by project, record